nidorx/react-native-ui-blueprint/README.md

     <img src="./docs/guide.png" />
 </div>

 Displays vertical or horizontal guide lines with specific placement.
-Unlike the grid, the tab does not repeat and allows you to work with three units of measurement: Pixel, [dp] and Percent.
+Unlike the grid, the guides does not repeat and allows you to work with three units of measurement: pixel, [dp] and percent.

 ```jsx
 <Blueprint